 Millennial tree rings:

 The laboratory is developing a network of long tree-ring chronologies across the boreal forest using tree trunks preserved at the bottom of lakes for centuries or millennia.
 We use characteristics of annual growth rings of trees (ring width, wood density, carbon and oxygen isotopes) in order to reconstruct ancient environments and past climates.
-An example of our work is presented in UQAR-INFO and Le Soleil newspaper (in French).

 Land survey archives